yowainwright/yowainwright.github.io/src/pages/2018-05-02-starting-with-ts.md

 ---
-title: TypeScript Init—Just beyond Getting Started
+title: TypeScript Init—Getting setup with TypeScript for Noobs (like me)
 date: "2018-05-02"
 layout: post
 readNext: "/"
-path: "/just-getting-started-with-ts/"
+path: "/getting-setup-with-ts/"
-meta: This post documents getting starts with TypeScript—just beyond the Gettings Started Tut.
-In this Post I will go through and document the Linked List Data Structure in TypeScript.
+meta: This post documents getting setup with TypeScript—just beyond the Gettings Started TypeScript Tutorials.
+In this Post I will go through setting up a Test Driven TypeScript project.
 featured_image: null
 categories:
 - note
 - story
 ---

 The Engineering Team at Dollar Shave Club is pretty excited about [TypeScript](https://github.com/Microsoft/TypeScript).
 I'm excited too.
 When I started writing this post, I was not familar with TypeScript beyond conversations, React PropTypes and TypeScript's "getting started" tutorials.
-In this post, I will document getting a TypeScript setup.
-I am building a [Linked List](https://github.com/yowainwright/datastructures-ts/tree/master/packages/linked-list) in TypeScript to learn about setting up a TypeScript project.
+In this post, I will document getting a TypeScript repository setup to compile, lint, and test in TypeScript.
+While writing this post, I am building a [Linked List](https://github.com/yowainwright/datastructures-ts/tree/master/packages/linked-list) in TypeScript.

-## Get My Shiny New TypeScript Project Setup
+## Tool Decisions

 For this TypeScript exercise, I tried to use the same tools I'd use to build a plain old Open Source JavaScript repository—except in TypeScript.

-### Tool Decisions

 In the table below I broke down the tools I tried or used to build my first TypeScript repository.